Kezzryn/Advent-of-Code/2017/README.md

 ### [Day 21](Day%2021) - Fractal Art
 - **Problem:** Rebuilding a grid based on its values.
 - **Solution:** I pre-rotated and flipped the key values to expand the dictionary rules.
 This saved me from doing that operation for each bit in the puzzle itself.
-My inital solution developed with an array of `string`s to represent the puzzle data.
+My inital solution developed with an array of `string` to represent the puzzle data.
 I replaced that with a one dimensional array of `bool` for an approx 2.5 - 3x performance improvement. (~650 ms -> ~250 ms)

 ### [Day 22](Day%2022) - Sporifica Virus
-- **Problem:**
+- **Problem:** Track the state of a grid as a bot moves across it.
-- **Solution:**
+- **Solution:** Hey, have you heard about [Complex Numbers](../2016/Day%2001%20-%20Complex%20Numbers)?
+They're great at tracking bot positions.
+Also, passing by ref when one expects by value is a great way to introduce bugs.
+Note to future self, reverse the array before it gets passed to the worker function, not after.

 ### [Day 23](Day%2023) - Coprocessor Conflagration
 - **Problem:**